michaelagarwal/Alexa-skill/README.md

   This is for Alexa devices with display
 5) Alexa manifest <br>
   This is the JSON representation of manifest from Alexa Developer Console
+6) DynamoDB folder <br)
+  Contains the schema and data for 6 tables